openssh/openssh-portable/README.md

 There are many build-time customisation options available.
 All Autoconf destination path flags (e.g. ``--prefix``) are supported (and are usually required if you want to install OpenSSH).

-For a full list of available flags, run ``configure --help`` but a few of the more frequently-used ones are described below.
+For a full list of available flags, run ``./configure --help`` but a few of the more frequently-used ones are described below.
 Some of these flags will require additional libraries and/or headers be installed.

 Flag | Meaning
 --- | ---